dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-Naming-of-Parts.md

   - **Cache**, a small, fast block of memory built into the CPU that stores frequently accessed data.
 Cache exists to bridge the gap between the CPU and main memory.
 An intelligent caching strategy keeps important data close to the CPU and prevents time-consuming transfers to and from main memory.
 We'll have a lot more to say about caching later in the course.

   - A **clock** that controls the timing and synchronization of the CPU's operations.
 The clock signal is provided by a quartz crystal that oscillates regularly between low and high voltages when supplied with a current.
-CPU clock frequencies are measured in gigahertz (GHz)&mdash;a 1 GHz signal completes 1 billion oscillations per second.
+CPU clock frequencies are measured in gigahertz (GHz).
+A 1 GHz signal osciallates between low and high 1 billion times per second.

   Clock speed is *one* factor influencing CPU performance.
-Within a single family of CPU designs, clock speed may be used to differentiate between more expensive and cheaper designs.
+Within a single family of CPUs, more expensive processors might offer faster clock speeds and higher performance.
 You can't, however, make meaningful performance comparisons between CPUs of different families using clock speed alone.

   An "overclocked" CPU is one that has been tweaked to run at a higher-than-normal clock frequency: this increases the CPU's performance, but generates additional heat that must be dissipated by heat sinks and fans.